zoekirsh/programming-univbasics-4-basic-hashes-lab-sfo01-seng-ft-111620/README.md

 3. Create a method called `pioneer` that returns a hash.
 This hash should have a key that is a symbol `:name` and whose value is a string, `'Grace Hopper'`.

+4. Create a method called `id_hash_generator` that takes in one parameter, an integer.
+This method should create and return a hash with a key `:id` with the integer as the value.

 ## Conclusion

 Hashes are an essential data type that we will use frequently.
 Now that you've